 A group from the United Kingdom conducted a combined phase I dose-escalation study and a phase IIA study of oral daily curcumin-containing products with folinic acid, fluorouracil, and oxaliplatin (FOLFOX) (CUFOX) in patients with metastatic colorectal cancer to assess safety, tolerability, and a suitable dose of curcumin.[34,35] Both studies used the same curcumin-containing product.

 One study examined the potential effect of curcumin on the quality of life (QOL) of cancer patients (N = 80) with solid tumors, predominantly gastric, colorectal, and breast cancer.
 All patients received standard treatment for their respective cancers while enrolled in the study.
 Patients were randomly assigned to receive either curcuminoids (180 mg /day) or matched placebo for 8 weeks.
 Curcuminoids were prepared with phosphatidylcholine to boost bioavailability.
 Meriva contains 20% curcuminoids; therefore, each patient was asked to take three 300 mg capsules per day (one capsule tid).

 This study reported an overall increase in self-reported QOL in both groups, with greater improvement in the curcuminoid group.
 However, because of the higher baseline QOL values in the placebo group when compared with the curcuminoid group, it is difficult to interpret these results.

-Two studies evaluated the tolerability and efficacy of a curcuminoid-containing product by oral application (mouthwash) in the treatment of oral mucositis.[2,3] Both studies used the World Health Organization mucositis scale and Oral Mucositis Assessment Scale as outcome measures.
+Several studies evaluated the tolerability and efficacy of a curcuminoid-containing product by oral application (mouthwash) in the treatment of oral mucositis.[40,41] The studies used several objective outcome measures, including the World Health Organization's mucositis scale and Oral Mucositis Assessment Scale.